-Woodlands Arboretum Trail is a 1.6 mile trail located near Central Huron, ON.
+Woodlands Arboretum Trail is a 1.6 mile trail located near Central Huron, Ontario, Canada.
 The trail is primarily used for hiking and walking and is accessible year-round.

 Huron Tourism Association , Admin PHONE: 800-280-7637